-As part of this initiative, the Town will create a policy to support the removal of the R1 zone throughout Town as the wastewater system is upgraded to accommodate additional capacity.
+As part of this initiative, the Town will create a policy to support the removal of the R-1 zone throughout Town as the wastewater system is upgraded to accommodate additional capacity.
 This zoning change will enable an incremental increase in density to the Town's housing stock.
+A map of the changes proposed in Phase 1 can be found below.

 Some Context for the Initiative